SAP-samples/codejam-cap-llm/exercises/08-implement-embedding-service/README.md

 The embedding service implementation contains two function implementations: `storeEmbeddings()` and `deleteEmbeddings()`.
 Both functions use a set of helper methods taking care of single tasks to keep a cleaner code base.

-For a successful implementation, you are going to use different packages providing the functionality required to perform the tasks you want to accomplish.
+For a successful implementation, you will use different packages that provide the functionality required to perform the tasks you want to accomplish.

 Let's take a look at the used packages:

 * `PDFLoader`                       : The Langchain npm package provides different types of document loaders.
 Because the embedding document is a PDF, you will use the PDF loader to do so.
-* `RecursiveCharacterTextSplitter`  : The Langchain npm package provides different types of text splitters.
-Text splitters allow you to perform chunking of documents containing text.
-Splitting the text into chunks allows for fine granular creation of vector embeddings using an embedding model.
+* `RecursiveCharacterTextSplitter`: The Langchain npm package provides different types of text splitters.
+Text splitters allow you to chunk documents containing text.
+Splitting the text into chunks allows for the fine-granular creation of vector embeddings using an embedding model.
 The recursive character text splitter is one of the most frequently used text splitters available.
 * `cds.ql`                          : The Core Data Service package includes the query language package.
 From that package, you will use the insert and delete API to operate on the database.
 * `path`                            : The path API allows f